 |15||Allstate Insurance Co of Canada||53,000|

 |24||Cumis General Insurance||2,000|

-Amazingly, in Nunavut, there are just four places that you can get a driver’s license.
-Nunavut is the largest province in Canada and, yet it only has a population of 35,944.
-Due to most of the population being in one area, there are just four places that you can get a driver’s license.
+Amazingly, in Nunavut, there are just four places where you can get a driver’s license.
+Nunavut is the largest province in Canada, yet it only has a population of 35,944.
+Due to most of the population being in one area, there are just four places where you can get a driver’s license.
 Unfortunately, this means that if you live out by yourself, away from most of the population, you’re going to have to travel to get your driver’s license.

 Depending on where you live in Nunavut, the weather can be brutal.
 If you live in a cold community such as Grise Fiord, temperatures are known to sometimes be as low as 5°C in the summer.
 In the winter, in a location such as this, temperatures can reach as low as 40°C. When it is this cold outside, vehicles sometimes do not work properly.
 Ice can easily form, and it can easily result in an accident.
 It is also extremely easy to get your vehicle stuck when it is this cold all the time, resulting in almost all precipitation becoming snow.

 Unlike most Canadian provinces, Nunavut has its own licensing system.
 This is likely because Nunavut drivers face much more difficult conditions on the road than most people.
 In Nunavut, it is much less likely that you’re going to come across other drivers when you’re out and about on the road and you’re also going to be facing much more severe weather outbreaks on a regular basis.
 It is due to this reason, that Nunavut has a class 7 learners license that consists of a test on the rules and traffic signs of the road.
 You can take this test if you are at least 15 years old.
 Once you are 16 or at least once you have four weeks practicing with someone who has their full license, you can attempt to do a road test to receive your full class 5 driver’s license.